 To prevent accidental changes to critical settings, the Pool Lab PL Series incorporates a user authority level.

-For software revisions up to CLR-P24-276 the default authority level is set to USER.
+By default the authority level is set to USER.
 Before any critical settings can be edited, the user authority level must be raised to INSTALLER.
+There is also a LIMITED level which prevents adjustment of all settings, and there are also TECHNICIAN and FACTORY levels which require a PIN.